Amtrak Accessible Rooms

 Before diving in, let’s review key terms to ensure we’re on the same page.

-On trains, the beds are often referred to as berths.
+• On trains, the beds are often called berths.

 Superliner Trains

-Amtrak Superliner trains have bi-level or two-story cars.
-You board them on the lower level and move between the cars on the upper level.
+Amtrak Superliner trains feature bi-level or two-story cars.
+You board on the lower level and move between the cars on the upper level.

 Viewliner Trains

-Amtrak Viewliner trains use single-level equipment and are primarily found on all trains starting or ending at New York Moynihan Train Hall at Penn Station.
+Amtrak Viewliner trains, single-level cars, are used on routes that begin or conclude at New York’s Moynihan Train Hall at Penn Station.
+The Amtrak Floridian uses these cars.

 These trains are named after the Viewliner sleepers but use Amfleet II coach cars.